Fresenius Medical Center Patient Care Technician in Washington, District Of Columbia

 Perform and document any intervention for unusual patient status and document patients' response to intervention.

-Evaluate patients’ vascular access during treatment including arterial and venous monitoring pressures, provide appropriate intervention as needed, document and report any unusual findings to the nurse supervisor.
+Evaluate patients’ vascular access during treatment including arterial and venous monitoring pressures, provide appropriate intervention as needed, document and report any unusual findings to the PCT III (if applicable) or nurse supervisor.

 Obtain all prescribed laboratory testing and prepare specimens for collection.